Services

 Pages Router to App Router Migration for Mature Next.js Codebases

-Use this page if the App Router move changes runtime behaviour enough that the Next.js migration needs planning like a platform migration, not a mechanical file conversion.
+The risk is an App Router move that changes runtime behaviour enough to need planning like a platform migration, not a mechanical file conversion.

-Move a mature Next.js codebase to the App Router without turning caching, rendering, and middleware changes into launch risk.
+Move a mature Next.js codebase to the App Router without turning caching, rendering, middleware, or rollout changes into launch risk.

 • The current Pages Router codebase is blocking newer Next.js platform features.